 Most real numbers cannot be represented exactly in a computer.
 To represent real numbers, most computers use IEC 60559 Information technology -- Microprocessor Systems -- Floating-Point arithmetic.
 If IEC 60559 is not followed, then the bit representation for a floating-point number can vary from compiler to compiler and on different platforms, however, relying on a particular representation can cause problems when a different compiler is used or the code is reused on another platform.
-Regardless of the representation, many real numbers can only be approximated since representing the real number using a binary representation.
+Regardless of the representation, many real numbers can only be approximated since representing the real number using a binary representation may well require an endlessly repeating string of bits or more binary digits than are available for representation.
 Therefore it should be assumed that a floating-point number is only an approximation, even though it may be an extremely good one.
 Floating-point representation of a real number or a conversion to floating-point can cause surprising results and unexpected consequences to those unaccustomed to the idiosyncrasies of floating-point arithmetic.